AnyLogic

 Task duration

-[Visible if the Defined by parameter is set to Triggers and Task type is defined as Delay (timeout/schedule)]
+[Visible if Defined by: Triggers and Task type: Delay (timeout/schedule)]

 The duration of the task.